open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/oci-image.md

 **`ociImage`**

 ## Description
-This type describes an OCI artifact containing an OCI container image. `ociImage` is a dedicated variant using the container image MIME types used by OCI registries.
+This type describes an OCI artifact containing an OCI container image. `ociImage` is a dedicated variant using the container image Media Types used by OCI registries.

-A general [ociArtifact](oci-artifact.md) describes any kind of content, depending on the MIME type of its config blob.
+A general [ociArtifact](oci-artifact.md) describes any kind of content, depending on the media type of its config blob.

 ## Format Variants

 The blob uses the [Artifact Set Archive Format](../common/formatspec.md#artifact-set-archive-format).

-MIME types:
+Media Types:
 -  `application/vnd.oci.image.manifest.v1+tar`
 -  `application/vnd.oci.image.manifest.v1+tar+gzip`